Health literacy: Patient safety and outcomes

-Low health literacy negatively affects the treatment outcome and safety of care delivery.
+The impact of low health literacy has adverse effects on the process of treatment.
 The lack of health literacy affects all segments of the population.
 However, it is disproportionate in certain demographic groups, such as the elderly, ethnic minorities, recent immigrants, individuals facing homelessness, and persons with low general literacy.
 These populations have a higher risk of hospitalization, longer hospital stays, are less likely to comply with treatment, are more likely to make errors with medication, and are more ill when they initially seek medical care.

 The mismatch between a clinician's communication of content and a patient's ability to understand that content can lead to medication errors and adverse medical outcomes.
 Health literacy skills are not only a problem in the general population.
 Health care professionals (doctors, nurses, public health workers) can also have poor health literacy skills, such as a reduced ability to clearly explain health issues to patients and the public.

 In addition to tailoring the content of what health professionals communicate to their patients, a well arranged layout, pertinent illustrations, and intuitive format of written materials can improve the usability of health care literature.
 This in turn can help in effective communication between healthcare providers and their patients.

 Outcomes of low levels of health literacy also include relative expenditures on health services.
 Because individuals with low health literacy are more likely to have adverse health statuses, their use of health services is also increased.
 This trend is compounded by other risk factors of low health literacy, including poverty.
 Homelessness and housing insecurity can hinder good health and recovery in attempts to better health circumstances, causing the exacerbation of poor health conditions.
 In these cases, a variety of health services may be used repeatedly as health issues are prolonged.
 Thus overall expenditures on health services is greater among populations with low health literacy and poor health.
 These costs may be left to individuals and families to pay which may further burden health conditions, or the costs may be left to a variety of institutions which in turn has broader implications for government funding and health care systems.

 Low levels of health literacy is responsible for 3–5% of healthcare cost—approximately $143 to 7,798 per individual within the healthcare system.